kristianmandrup/infomatrix-blog/_posts/virtual-dom.md

 a subscriber which handles DOM rendering or any other function using these events.
 This also allows us to do the rendering more lazily or in batch-mode via document fragments etc.

-Not yet sure if the element normally returned by `createElement` is expected and used in other parts of the API.
-We have to investigate...
+Currently the element returned by create is used in `elem.appendChild(loop.target)`.

-Hmm, it would seem that `elem.appendChild(loop.target);` is just a special case of the more general case, where the element created is appended on a parent element.
+This is only used for initial render.
+From then on it is all patching.

 With our current naive approach, we would have know knowledge of the context, ie. where (on which parent element) the created element should be added or the patched element be replaced.

 To remedy this, we need to pass in a parent element (context) which can be passed along with the dispatch.